yochaigal/cairn/wip/2e/dungeon-exploration.md

 - Characters can quickly move to any accessible location their torchlight touches (around 40ft).

 ### Interact
-- A character directly engages with a single object or creature in an area.
-They are not reckless, but nor are they _slow_.
+- A character engages with a single object or creature in an area.
 - The **Warden** should present obvious information about the area, traps, and puzzles freely and at no cost.
 - **Interacting** is presented as a series of decisions by the character.
-It may include both _uncovering_ a trap as well as disarming it.
+That includes _uncovering_ the trap, as well as attempting to disarm it.

 ### Rest
 - **Resting** takes one **turn**, restores all HP, and can relieve conditions like _deprivation_ and _panic_.